sigsum/log-go/doc/setup.md

 on which enviroment variables are set.
 You may want to add this directory to $PATH.

-The sigsum server depends on trillian service and mariadb, to install trillian, run
+The sigsum server depends on a trillian service and mariadb, to install trillian, run

 ```